bibainet/xhrless/README.md

 ### XHR.prototype.isSuccessResponse = function() ###

-Check if response HTTP status is 2XX and there is valid response, correctly parsed depending on this.xhr.responseType.
+Check if response HTTP status is 2XX and there is valid response, correctly parsed depending on `this.xhr.responseType`.
 Valid response is a response where (this.xhr.responseType is empty) OR (this.xhr.response is not null/undefined).

 *@return* `{boolean}`